adlnet/xAPI-Spec/xAPI.md

 Upon receiving a statement that voids another, the LRS...

-* MUST mark the (now voided) statement using the “voided” field;
 * MAY roll back any changes to activity or agent definitions which were introduced by the statement that was just voided;
 * SHOULD return a descriptive error if the target statement cannot be found;
-* MUST report the voided statement as usual through the Experience API when queried (see note in Details below).
+* MUST NOT report the voided statement when queried, but MUST report the voiding statement (see 7.2 Statement API).

 #####Example